-One of the most common complains I hear, as a massage therapist, is neck and shoulder tension.
+One of the most common complaints I hear as a massage therapist is concerning neck and shoulder tension.
 We are all actually hardwired to store tension in this area of the body.
 If you look at anyone surprised by a loud noise or any sudden stressor, you will see their back arch and their shoulders elevate as they respond to the stress.
-Many people however, go through life with unnecessary neck, shoulder and body stress as they hang on a bit too tightly to fear.
+Many people, however, go through life with unnecessary neck, shoulder, and body stress as they hang on a bit too tightly to fear.

-Once you have looked at the psycho-emotional components of neck and shoulder stress, you should look at ergonomic and mechanical causes.
+But neck and shoulder stress is not purely psycho-emotional, it can also be physical.
+To examine physical components you should look at at ergonomic and mechanical factors.
 To begin with, make sure that your workstation is set up properly for you.
-Workstation biometrics (the physical dimensions of your workstation) is extremely well understood.
+Workstation biometrics (the physical dimensions of your workstation) is fairly straightforward.
 Ergonomics is a well-developed science that can inform you on how to set up any work environment.
 The U.S. Department of Labor has a very detailed checklist for computer users on their website.
 If your work requires more movement, an ergonomist is the best person to advise you on how to improve the mechanics of your workplace.
 However if you are moving a lot in your job, chances are that you don’t deal with a great deal of shoulder tension.
 This brings us to our last point.

 What muscles love is movement.
 What they dislike is being asked to work without rest.
 That (unfortunately) is what many of our jobs ask of us.
 Our position at the computer typically asks muscles to remain in a static contraction for hours on end.
 This is a perfect scenario for chronic muscle tension.
 The way to reduce tension is regular stretches or movement to get the blood flowing.
 If you work at a computer, I suggest that you do a 30-second stretch at least every 20 minutes.
 There are several free software programs that will remind you to stretch at regular programmable intervals (search phrase “free stretchware”) A few basic stretches that I will mention are shoulder rolls, shoulder shrugs, and neck stretches.